ziming/laravel-myinfo-sg/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/ziming/laravel-myinfo-sg.svg?style=flat-square)](https://scrutinizer-ci.com/g/ziming/laravel-myinfo-sg)
 [![Total Downloads](https://img.shields.io/packagist/dt/ziming/laravel-myinfo-sg.svg?style=flat-square)](https://packagist.org/packages/ziming/laravel-myinfo-sg)

 A PHP Laravel Package for MyInfo Singapore.

 Although it does work from my own testing, the core API is not fully stable yet so use it at your own **risk**.

 Tests will be welcomed.
 Now would also be the best time to suggest changes before 1.0

+Hope this package help those who struggles to translate the official nodejs demo app to its PHP equivalent.
+As it took me a long time too

 ## Installation